zhqu1148980644/TMP/leetcode/398-Random-Pick-Index.md

         for (int i = 0; i < nums.size(); i++)
             if (nums[i] == target) {
                 cnt++;
-                if (rand() % cnt == 0)
+                // (1 / cnt) prob to slect the current index if (rand() % cnt == 0)
                     index = i;
             }